On This Page

 - will they be able to see your child in nursery or school if required?

 - will they work with an NHS physio if your child has one?
 It is essential that all people working with children do so with common aims and communicate with each other the best way of putting your child at the centre of care.
 This will require your consent for them to liaise with others involved in your child's care.

-- will you recieve a full assessment report?
+- will you receive a full assessment report?
 It is useful to confirm at the outset what written information you will receive and if it is included in the cost.
 Will you get a written intervention plan?